The Unsung Reef

 Unsurprisingly, the rock lobster fishery isn’t the only industry suffering in the face of ocean warming.
 Over the past few decades, southern Australia’s abalone fishery has been even more heavily impacted by climate change.
 When subjected to warmer-than-usual waters, black-lipped abalone (Haliotis rubra) have higher metabolic rates and lower energy stores than normal, which makes them less resilient to stress; an extended oceanic heat wave in 2015 and 2016 caused a mass mortality event that claimed many thousands of abalone along the south and southeastern Tasmanian coast.
 Moreover, as kelp forests have declined and kelp-eating urchins have proliferated, abalone have been hit with an additional climate-induced punch.
 Food is now harder for the shellfish to come by (since kelp is their go-to meal), and there’s suddenly much more competition for limited calories.
 It’s a competition that the abalone rarely win.
 Field-based experiments have demonstrated that when long-spined urchins (Centrostephanus rodgersii) move into a kelp forest, abalone flee, seeking shelter in crevices and crannies where their ability to feed is hampered.

 Ling and others are currently testing and implementing a wide range of urchin-mitigation strategies in an attempt to avoid that unsettling outcome.
-Their efforts run the gamut from low-tech (engaging abalone and volunteer divers to remove urchins from kelp forests by hand, and developing a fishery for urchin roe) to high-tech (testing an underwater drone that can autonomously detect and destroy urchins).
-Ironically, the most promising tool in their arsenal may be a species that’s struggling alongside black-lipped abalone: the southern rock lobster.
+Their efforts run the gamut from low-tech (engaging abalone and volunteer divers to remove urchins from kelp forests by hand, and developing a fishery for urchin roe) to high-tech (developing a drone that can autonomously detect and destroy urchins).
+Ironically, the most promising tool in their arsenal may be a species that’s already suffering: the southern rock lobster.
 In Tasmania, large rock lobsters are the primary predators of long-spined sea urchins, and—where their populations are healthy—they can be highly effective kelp forest guards.
 Field studies have demonstrated that even after invasive urchins have arrived in an area, a robust population of rock lobsters can prevent barrens from ever forming.
 Scientists are now advocating for lower commercial and recreational catch limits for rock lobsters, and they’ve launched a captive rearing program designed to bolster the lobster population in eastern Tasmania.

 Collectively, these efforts might give the last remaining giant kelp forests—and the valuable fisheries they support—a fighting chance at survival.
-But addressing the urchin challenge, daunting as that task may be, won’t be sufficient to support this struggling ecosystem.
-In addition to their efforts to protect still-standing kelp forest remnants, scientists are also working to develop strategies for restoring barren habitat in the face of ongoing climate change.
+But addressing the urchin challenge, daunting as that task may be, won’t be sufficient.
+To support this struggling ecosystem, scientists are also working to develop strategies for restoring now-barren habitat in the face of ongoing climate change.

 Within six weeks, the team’s transplanted kelp patches were already crammed with a wide range of animals and other algae species.
 On monitoring dives, the scientists were often treated to remarkable wildlife sightings, like this interaction between a Maori octopus (Macroctopus maorum) and an army of spider crabs (Leptomithrax gaimardii).
 “It was very reminiscent of that movie line,” says Dr. Cayne Layton, a postdoctoral researcher who works with Johnson, “’If you build it, they will come.’”